 Only mixed precision is supported for training a model on the Cerebras system.
-Weights are stored as
+This means that weights are stored as

-float32 but the computation other than the weight update happens in a combination of
+float32 but the computation other than the weight update happens using

 float16.
-Casts are automatically inserted; users do not need to insert them manually.
-See Precision optimization level and data formats for more information on switching between precision optimization levels.
+Casts are automatically inserted; you do not need to insert them manually.

 There are no plans to support other precision modes at this time.

-As of the 1.8.0 software release, users may not reprogram the Wafer-Scale Engine after initial programming.
+As of the 1.6.1. software release, users may not reprogram the Wafer Scale Engine after initial programming.
 This means that multiple compiles are not supported and therefore the PyTorch compute graph must not change between iterations.

 This means that there are a number of caveats as to how the training loop is allowed to be constructed, all of which are already addressed in our custom PyTorch runner classses.
 Refer to our implementations of the various hooks mentioned in PyTorch Runners.

 mode = "eval" are supported in this release.